 You can view the lecture videos for this course here.

 Please review the course readiness survey for CSE 6220.
 If you are unable to answer any of them you may want to refresh your knowledge of the area prior to taking this course.

-- For the programming assignments, programming experience in a “low- level” “high-level” language like C or C++
+- Have programming experience in a “low- level” “high-level” language like C or C++ (for the programming assignments)

-- Experience using command line interfaces in *nix environments (e.g., Unix, Linux)
+- Have experience using command line interfaces in *nix environments (e.g., Unix, Linux

 - Mac: OS X 10.6 or higher with latest updates installed

 - Linux: any recent distribution that has the supported browsers installed

 - We may also elect to provide virtual machines with a standardized environment, though most of the assignments can be completed by directly logging into the HPC resource we will provide via secure shell (ssh).

 All Georgia Tech students are expected to uphold the Georgia Tech Academic Honor Code.
 This course may impose additional academic integrity stipulations; consult the official course documentation for more information.